 If you can’t measure it, you can’t improve it.
 In order to see if your multi-channel marketing is actually performing, you need to track success.
 There are numerous ways to go about it, but we suggest setting a couple of KPIs (key performance indicators) and tracking how the numbers change over time.
 Set a goal and a time frame and track your performance.

 Second, you need to track your acquisition – how many of those interacting with your content actually connect?
-This includes metrics such as cost per visit, bounce rate for your main pages, how many people click on your search results etc.
+This includes metrics such as cost per visit, the bounce rate for your main pages, how many people click on your search results, etc.